PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 - Geofences can be created either as circles, polygons or rectangles.
   - Persistence is handled separately, by creating geofences first, then commiting them to the database.
 - Geofences can be edited.
-  - It is not clear yet if circles should be edited by changing center and radius, if yes, they cannot be stored as polygons.
+  - It is not clear yet if circles should be edited by changing center and radius
+  - If this should be possible, they cannot be stored as polygons.
 - Geofences can be deleted.
 - Certain activation days can be set for individual geofences.
   - If a Drivebox leaves a geofence while it is active, an alarm is sent.